 Hi doctor,

 Can you kindly confirm that you saw my attached report with the measurements and ultrasound images?
 And are you still happy with my reports?
-Those reports taken 8 years back were unchanged from the other reports taken 14 years back and 11 years back.
-I do not have the report taken 5 years back, as that was in the UK, and the doctor just said it was trivial and no need to worry.
+Those reports were taken eight years back and are unchanged from the other reports taken 14 and 11 years back.
+I do not have the report taken five years back and the doctor just said it was trivial and no need to worry.
+Please answer.

 Hi,